 Exercise 5.6.
 Rewrite Chrysippus's second rule of inference "If the first, then the second; but not the second; therefore not the first" entirely in Frege's notation.
-Separately write the major premise, minor premise, and conclusion using his concept-script.
+Write the major premise, minor premise, and conclusion using his concept-script.
 Be sure to justify your answer, and carefully state the meaning of any symbols such as $\xi$ or $\zeta$ that you may wish to use.
-Rewrite "If the first, then the second" as an equivalent "if-then" statement beginning with "If not the second, ... ."
+Rewrite "If the first, then the second" as an equivalent "if-then" statement beginning with "If not the second, ....."
 Write this latter "if-then" statement using the condition stroke.
 How does Chrysippus's second rule compare to Frege's law "A subcomponent may be interchanged with the main component if the truth-value of each is simultaneously reversed"?

-Exercise 5.7.
-Consider the example of Chrysippus's third rule of inference: "It is not the case both that it is day and it is night.
+- Exercise 5.7. (a) Consider the example of Chrysippus's third rule of inference: "It is not the case both that it is day and it is night.
 It is day.
 Therefore, it is not night."
-Let $\zeta$ denote the proposition "It is day," and let $\xi$ denote the proposition "It is night."
+Let $\xi$ denote the proposition "It is day," and let $\zeta$ denote the proposition "It is night."
 Write the major premise of the third rule entirely in Frege's notation.
-Write the minor premise and conclusion using his notation as well.
-Be sure to justify your answer.
+Write the minor premise and conclusion using his concept-script as well.
+Be sure to explain your solution using complete sentences. - (b) Although language is not as precise as symbolic logic, once a system of symbols is introduced, choices must sometimes be made in the interpretation of a passage when transcribing language into symbols.
+Comment on the above choice of $\xi$ and $\zeta$ , namely "It is day" and "It is night" as independent symbols.
+Could the major premise above be written using just one of these symbols?
+Justify your answer.